Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Model

 Equations~\ref{eq:ss2} are coupled, highly non--linear integral equations, whose solution determine the steady state strategy profiles of the agents.
 The coupling enters non-trivially through the average rewards received by the agents.
 Note, that in the single--agent learning scenario, $R_i(x)$ can be viewed as the reward received by the agent for playing the strategy $x$.
-In this case, Equation~\ref{eq:ss2} suggests that the steady state strategy profile is given by the Gibbs--like measure for a system with energy $-R_i(x)$ and temperature $1/\beta$, and can be derived from the following considerations.
+In this case, the steady state strategy profile given by Equation~\ref{eq:ss2} can be interpreted as a Gibbs distribution for a statistical physical system with energy $-R_i(x)$ and temperature $1/\beta$, and can be derived from the following considerations.
 Let us define the following functional:

-$\Phi$ is so called free energy from statistical physics.
-It is easy to check that the Equation~\ref{eq:ss2} minimizes $\Phi$, subject to the condition that $p(x)$ is normalized.
-Indeed, introducing a Lagrange multiplier $\lambda$ to account for the normalization constraint, and taking the functional derivative with repsect to $p$, we obtain
+$\Phi$ is closely related to the concept of {\em free energy} from equilibrium statistical physics.
+It is easy to check that Equation~\ref{eq:ss2} minimizes $\Phi$, subject to the condition that $p(x)$ is normalized.
+Indeed, introducing a Lagrange multiplier to account for the normalization constraint, and taking the functional derivative with respect to $p$, we obtain

 which again yields~\ref{eq:ss2}.
-This suggests that for any non-zero temperature, the replicator dynamics will lead to a steady state that has non-zero entropy.
+This suggests that at non-zero temperature, the replicator dynamics will lead to a steady state that has non-zero entropy.
+Thus, generally speaking, the steady state solution of the replicator system will not correspond to any Nash equilibria, if those equilibria are monomorphic.
 In the terminology of population biology, non--zero temperature guarantees population diversity, and the monomorphic solutions are not allowed.
-The actual degree of diversity if governed by the temperature.
-Below we examine this question in more details.
+Note that the actual degree of diversity if governed by the temperature.
+We expect that by decreasing the temperature, the steady state will converge towards certain Nash equilibrium of the game.
+Below we examine this question in more detail.